 Some activities pose increased risks in pregnancy and should be limited or avoided.
 These include:

 Exercising for 30 minutes a day on most days of the week is all that’s needed to maintain fitness and achieve related benefits.
 Women who wish to exercise for a longer period of time should speak to their doctors before doing so.
 Getting your exercise in 10-minute spurts is also fine.
 As long as you exercise at a moderate or vigorous pace for at least 10 minutes, these short bursts of exercise can count toward your overall goal.

 If you were sedentary before pregnancy, do not despair.
 You can still reap the benefits of exercise by gradually working up to 30 minutes per day.
 Realize that pregnancy is not the time for making significant gains in your fitness level—or for athletic competition.
 Competitive athletes who wish to maintain a more strenuous exercise schedule throughout pregnancy should do so only under the close supervision of their doctors.

 Talk to your doctor before beginning an exercise program during pregnancy and be sure to follow up with regular check-ups.
 Additionally, if you notice any of the following symptoms, stop exercising right away and contact your doctor:

 Although it may be wise to proceed with a little more care then usual, pregnant women who are medically cleared should feel free to partake in a wide array of activities.
 Exercising during pregnancy has many benefits, including an improved sense of well-being.
 It’s probably the best way to prepare for the physical demands of motherhood.

 Regular exercise can also be helpful after your baby has arrived.
-Exercise during the postpartum period can boost your mood and help you maintain a healthy weight.
+Exercise during the postpartum period can boost your mood and help you return to your normal weight faster.